 Overuse of medical care, consisting primarily of overdiagnosis and overtreatment, is a common clinical problem.

-A systematic review of English-language articles published in 2013 that related to medical overuse in adults.
+A structured review of English-language articles in PubMed published in 2014 and a review of tables of contents of relevant journals to identify potential articles that related to medical overuse in adults.

 Conclusions and Relevance

 Many common medical practices should be reconsidered.
 It is anticipated that our review will promote reflection on these 10 articles and lead to questioning of other non–evidence-based practices.

 Morgan DJ, Dhruva SS, Wright SM, Korenstein D. Update on Medical Practices That Should Be Questioned in 2015.
 JAMA Intern Med.
 2015;175(12):1960–1964. doi:10.1001/jamainternmed.2015.5614

 Customize your JAMA Network experience by selecting one or more topics from the list below.

 Create a personal account or sign in to: